-PURPOSE: Provides funding to supplement LEAs with especially high concentrations of children from low-income families.
+TYPE: Dollars TERM: Up to 27 months PURPOSE: Provides funding to supplement LEAs with especially high concentrations of children from low-income families.
 ELIGIBILITY: To be eligible for "Concentration" funding, the number of formula children in an LEA/charter school must exceed six thousand, five hundred (6,500) OR exceed fifteen percent of the LEA's/charter school's total population, ages 5 to 17 years.
+Application must be approved prior to the LEA/charter school receiving the allotment.
 See ESEA Title I - Basic Eligibility for discussion on "formula" children.
 FORMULA: See Title I Basic.

-1) An LEA/charter school shall receive not less than 95% of the amount of funds received last year if the number of formula children is not less than 30% of the total number of children ages 5 to 17.

-- 2) An LEA/charter school shall receive not less than 90% of the amount of funds received last year if the number of formula children is between 15% and 30% of the total number of children ages 5 to 17. - 3) An LEA/charter school shall receive not less than 85% of the amount of funds received last year if the number of formula children is below 15% of the total number of children ages 5 to 17.
+- 1) An LEA/charter school shall receive not less than 95% of the amount of funds received last year if the number of formula children is not less than 30% of the total number of children ages 5 to 17. - 2) An LEA/charter school shall receive not less than 90% of the amount of funds received last year if the number of formula children is between 15% and 30% of the total number of children ages 5 to 17. - An LEA/charter school shall receive not less than 85% of the amount of funds received last year if the number of formula children is below 15% of the total number of children ages 5 to 17.